RMS Olympic: Features

-Finally, the third-class passengers enjoyed reasonable accommodation compared to other ships, if not up to the second and first classes.
+Finally, the third-class passengers enjoyed reasonable accommodation compared to other ships.
 Instead of large dormitories offered by most ships of the time, the third-class passengers of Olympic travelled in cabins containing two to ten bunks.
 Facilities for the third class included a smoking room, a common area, and a dining room.Olympic had a cleaner, sleeker look than other ships of the day: rather than fitting her with bulky exterior air vents, Harland and Wolff used smaller air vents with electric fans, with a "dummy" fourth funnel used for additional ventilation.
 For the power plant Harland and Wolff employed a combination of reciprocating engines with a centre low-pressure turbine, as opposed to the steam turbines used on Cunard's Lusitania and Mauretania.
-White Star had successfully tested this engine set up on an earlier liner SS Laurentic, where it was found to be more economical than expansion engines or turbines alone.
-Olympic consumed 650 tons of coal per 24 hours with an average speed of 21.7 knots on her maiden voyage, compared to 1000 tons of coal per 24 hours for both Lusitania and Mauretania.
+White Star had successfully tested this engine configuration on the earlier liner SS Laurentic, where it was found to be more economical than expansion engines or turbines alone.
+Olympic consumed 650 tons of coal per 24 hours with an average speed of 21.7 knots on her maiden voyage, compared to 1,000 tons of coal per 24 hours for both Lusitania and Mauretania.